-Alexandrite is the birthstone of lucky June babies.
-It is one of the most phenomenal color change stones born in the earth.
+Alexandrite is one of the most phenomenal color change stones born in the earth.
 Outside and in fluorescent light, it is a cool teal to a mossy green.
 Inside, in incandescent light, it is a raspberry color.

 Alexandrite is actually a variety of chrysoberyl.
 It has a hardness of 8.5, and excellent toughness.
 It has no cleavage (the tendency to fracture when hit).
 It is resistant to chemicals, heat and light, so it is a very stable gemstone.
 It is usually not treated or enhanced, although it can have inclusions, and sometimes fracture-filling.
 Be sure to purchase your special gem from a member of the AGTA, who is voluntarily bound by contract to disclose all treatments on gemstones (such as Krikawa).